osmandapp/web/main/docs/user/navigation/thirdparty-routing.md

 ## Overview

 OsmAnd uses its own algorithm and resources for routing.
 There are many parameters for routing in our [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing) file.
-You can modify the [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing) and add/modify specific details for your type of Navigation.
+You can modify the [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing) and add or modify specific details for your type of Navigation.

 But there is a third-party routing "engine" that you can use for OsmAnd.
 This is [BRouter](http://brouter.de/).
 BRouter uses pre-calculated routes.
 This means that you can very quickly build a route offline.